-Certificates of mailing must be prepared by the mailer, using a typewriter, ink, or ballpoint pen.
+Certificates of mailing must be prepared by the mailer in ink.
 Individual and firm mailing book certificates must show the names and addresses of the sender and addressee, and may show the amount of postage paid.
 Mailers may also place identifying invoice or order numbers on the certificate.
+PS Form 3665, Certificate of Mailing-Firm (Domestic), including USPS-approved facsimiles, is permitted at Retail Post Office locations when presenting fewer than 50 mailpieces and less than 50 pounds of corresponding articles at one time and must be presented at a Business Mail Entry Unit (BMEU) or Authorized Detached Mail Unit (DMU) when presenting at least 50 pieces or 50 pounds of corresponding articles at one time.